- Formerly known as Isospora belli and was called Isosporiasis.

 - Usually self-limiting infection in immunocompetent individuals, requiring only symptomatic support such hydration and nutrition.

-- For immunocompromised or those with more severe infection:
+- For immunocompromised or those with more severe or prolonged infection:

 - Pregnancy (HIV): despite theoretical risk in first trimester, if significantly symptomatic, some recommend TMP/SMX.